-Cumulative Layout Shift – Overview of 2021 Google Ranking Factor
+Understanding & Optimizing Cumulative Layout Shift (CLS)

 - Web Fonts causing FOIT/FOUT.

-Images and videos need to have the height and width dimensions declared in the HTML.
-With regard to responsive images, make sure that the different images sizes for the different viewports use the same aspect ratio.
+Images and videos must have the height and width dimensions declared in the HTML.
+For responsive images, make sure that the different image sizes for the different viewports use the same aspect ratio.

-Google recommends using AspectRatioCalculator.com to calculate the aspect ratios.
-It’s a good resource.
+Let’s dive into each of these factors to understand how they contribute to CLS.

 Ads Can Cause CLS